dorkodu/sage/paper/4 -- Type System.md

 ### <a name="5.2.2">5.2.2</a> Objects

+Sage object type…

-Sage object type represent a set of named fields, each of which yield a value of a valid type within the response output format.
-Object values should be serialized as maps, where the field names are the keys and the result of evaluating the field is the value.
+-   represent a set of named fields, each of which yield a value of a valid type within the Sage type system.
+-   should be serialized as maps, where the field names are the keys and the result of evaluating the field is the value.

 ### <a name="5.2.3">5.2.3</a> List